Game of the Century (college football): No. 1 vs No. 2

 Some of the games were a No. 1 vs No. 2 in the AP Poll, and then later to the BCS rankings and now CFB playoff rankings, which happened only 31 times in the 20th century.
 Quite often a winning streak is on the line and the winner goes on to win the national championship.
 The prospect of two juggernaut teams on a roll, or "the irresistible force meets the immovable object", creates a high-interest spectacle.

-Not all No. 1 vs. No. 2 matchups are a "Game of the Century".
+Not all No. 1 vs. No. 2 matchups are a "Game of the Century", as seen in a numerous 20th-century games listed below.

-While the Bowl Championship Series was created to produce a matchup of the top two teams in the nation at the end of the year, a BCS championship game does not automatically constitute a "Game of the Century."
-Otherwise, every year's championship game would be a "Game of the Century."
+While the Bowl Championship Series was created to produce a matchup of the top two teams in the nation at the end of the year, a BCS championship game does not automatically constitute a "Game of the Century".
+Otherwise, every year's championship game would be such.

-Great players

-Although college football is a team game, individual performances can be the difference maker in a great game.
-The Heisman Trophy is awarded to the greatest players in the game.
-A top player, having the best game or best play of his career, is another common theme in the "Game of the Century".